karttur/geoimagine/_posts/2018/2018-09-02-develop-submodules.markdown

 figure17: github-framework_karttur_17_pydev-package2
 ---

+**These instructions are for creating a GithHub repository with a frame project linking together all python packages that constitute Karttur's GeoImagine Framework.
+If you are looking for how to clone the ready version of the complete framework, continue to the post [Git clone with Eclipse](../../prep/prepare-clone-eclipse/) post.**

 ## Introduction

-**These instructions are for creating a GithHub repository with a frame project linking together all python packages that constitute Karttur's GeoImagine Framework.
-If you are looking for how to clone the ready version of the complete framework, continue to the post [Git clone with Eclipse](../../prepare/prepare-clone-eclipse/) post.**

 Developing my code and learning more about version control and <span class='app'>Eclipse</span>, I have come to the point where I need to setup Karttur´s GeoImagine Framework as a distributed version control system, or Git.
 There are different options for how to go about this.
 I chose to use [GitHub](https://github.com) and <span class='app'>Eclipse</span> submodules, keeping separate GitHub repositories (repos) for each python package and then joining all repos as submodules in a main-frame repo that functions like a container for the packages.